poffy/batumi/README.txt

   division set outside of Zoom mode.
 It can be used to access divisions not accessible previously.

-- when in Sync, the CV input of the channel controls the frequency division/multiplication (1-8).
-To go out of Sync and back to free-running LFO, move the slider of this channel.

 - when in Sync, phase will be aligned to the external clock.

 - a short press on the button now exits Zoom mode